Ivan-Kouznetsov/aartl/README.md

 ## Setup and Use

-1. Download the source code
+1. Ensure that git is installed
 2. Ensure that Node.js is installed
 3. Open a terminal